 An effective use of evidence in a quotation:

 “Today, Americans are too self-centered.
 Even our families don’t matter as much anymore as they once did.
 Other people and activities take precedence.
 In fact, the evidence shows that most American families no longer eat together, preferring instead to eat on the go while rushing to the next appointment (Gleick 148).
 Sit-down meals are time to share and connect with others; however, that connection has become less valued, as families begin to prize individual activities over shared time, promoting self-centeredness over group identity.”

 This is a best example of evidence, since the evidence is effectively incorporated into the text, as the author makes the link between her claim (question) and the evidence (logic), which is powerful.

 Function of Evidence

-The fact is that simply making a claim and throwing an argument does nothing to convince the readers and the listeners.
-The readers and the audience will only believe when the writer or the speaker have strong evidence to back up their arguments.
-Therefore, evidence not only help the writer convince his readers but also persuade them to feel sympathy or to support his argument.
-Mostly political speakers, research writers and editorial writers use evidence extensively to turn public opinion for or against some issue.
+The fact is that simply making a claim and making an argument does nothing to convince the audience.
+The audience will only believe what the writer or the speaker has to say if he proffers strong evidence to back up his arguments.
+Therefore, evidence not only helps the writer convince his readers, but also persuades them to feel sympathy, or to support his argument.
+Mostly political speakers, research writers, and editorial writers use evidence extensively to turn public opinion for or against some issue.